javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 - Window features:
   - `menubar` (yes/no) -- shows or hides the browser menu on the new window.
   - `toolbar` (yes/no) -- shows or hides the browser navigation bar (back, forward, reload etc) on the new window.
   - `location` (yes/no) -- shows or hides the URL field in the new window.
-FF and IE don't allow to hide it by default.
+FF doesn't allow to hide it by default.
   - `status` (yes/no) -- shows or hides the status bar.
 Again, most browsers force it to show.
   - `resizable` (yes/no) -- allows to disable the resize for the new window.
 Not recommended.
   - `scrollbars` (yes/no) -- allows to disable the scrollbars for the new window.
 Not recommended.